chandrashekar19/cratehub/README.md

 - Developers with basic knowledge on React exploring advance React projects
 - Scalable project structure and code
 - Multi-package scripts
-- Sample project with combination of all above
+- Sample project with combination of all above .

-## Screenshots and GIFs
-Click on image to view fullscreen and zoom

 ## Setup and Running
 - Prerequisites